UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 (puma) [netid@wentletrap ~]$ elgato
 (elgato) [netid@wentletrap ~]$
 ```

+!!! warning "Not every cluster is the same"
+    Note that we are using El Gato in this tutorial.
+This is our smallest cluster and runs an older operating system than our newest and largest, Puma.
+This means workflows developed on one may not be compatible with the other.
+For information on the operating systems used by our clusters, see: [Compute Resources](../../resources/compute_resources/).

 ### Job Charging

 Before we connect to a compute node, let's quickly cover how access is charged.